 Savings.com.au’s two cents

-While it’s highly unlikely that a bank or lender will go bankrupt in Australia, it has happened in other parts of the world so it’s important to know what would happen if a bank were to go bankrupt here.
+While it’s highly unlikely that a bank or lender will go bankrupt in Australia, the Silicon Valley Bank situation shows how important it is to know what would happen if one did.

-The good news is that there’s no need to panic.
-Your deposits would be protected under the government guarantee up to a limit of $250,000 and you would receive that money back almost instantly.
+The headline is that there’s no need to panic.
+Your deposits would be protected under the government guarantee up to a limit of $250,000 and you would hopefully receive that money back almost instantly.

 If you have more than $250,000 stashed away, it may be wise to spread out that money across multiple banks so that all your hard-earned savings will be protected - just check they are not covered by the same ADI otherwise your efforts will be null and void.